 What are they struggling with right now?
 Any content that you write needs to address those pain points.
 And if you don’t know their pain points, it’s going to be really difficult to attract an audience and actually sell something to them in the future.

-I have a student right now who’s just joined the 30 Days to $5k Program and messaged me to say she’s super excited to get started but wanted to give me a heads up to let me know her situation.
+I have a student right now who’s just joined the 30 Days to $5k Program (now a part of The Empowered Lab!) and messaged me to say she’s super excited to get started but wanted to give me a heads up to let me know her situation.
 She has an audience and an offer but is making zero sales.
 She’s struggling and not sure what’s going on that she just can’t make the two connect.

 What was the disconnect?